-Sigma Delta Pi: Sigma Delta Pi is a national honor society of Spanish which seeks to honor those who seek and attain excellence in the study of the Spanish language, and the study of the literature and culture of Spanish speaking people: to honor those who have made Hispanic contributions to modern culture known in the English speaking world: and to encourage college and university students to acquire a greater interest in and a deeper understanding of Hispanic culture.
-Membership is open to all students who have completed at least three years of a third-year course in Hispanic literature or Hispanic culture or civilization.
-They must have grades averaging at least 3.0 on a 4.0 scale in all Spanish courses and rank in the upper 35percent of their classes.
+Sigma Delta Pi: The purposes of Sigma Delta Pi, the National Collegiate Hispanic Honor Society, are to honor those who seek and attain excellence in the study of the Spanish language, and the study of the literature and culture of Spanish-speaking peoples; to honor those who have made Hispanic contributions to modern culture known in the English-speaking world; to encourage college and university students to acquire a greater interest in and a deeper understanding of Hispanic culture; to foster friendly relations and mutual respect between the nations of Hispanic speech and those of English speech; and to serve its membership in ways which will contribute to the attainment of the goals and ideals of the society.
+Membership is open to any student who has completed at least three years of study of college-level Spanish (18 semester credit hours) or the equivalent thereof, including at least three semester hours of a course in Hispanic literature or Hispanic culture or civilization at the junior (third-year) level.
+The candidate must have a minimal grade point average of 3.0 on a 4.0 scale in all Spanish courses taken, must have completed at least three semesters of college work and rank in the upper 35 percent of his/her class.

 Sigma Tau Delta: Sigma Tau Delta is the international English honor society.
 Its stated goals are to "confer distinction for high achievement in English language and literature in undergraduate, graduate and professional studies; provide, through its local chapters, cultural stimulation on college campuses and promote interest in literature and the English language in surrounding communities; foster all aspects of the discipline of English, including literature, language and writing; promote exemplary character and good fellowship among its members; exhibit high standards of academic excellence; and serve society by fostering literacy."
 Its "central purpose is to confer distinction upon students of the English language and literature in undergraduate, graduate and professional studies.
 Sigma Tau Delta also recognizes the accomplishments of professional writers who have contributed to the fields of language and literature."

 Sigma Theta Tau: Sigma Theta Tau is the international nursing honor society.
 Its purpose is to recognize superior achievement and leadership qualities, foster high professional standards, encourage creative work and strengthen commitment to the ideals and purposes of the profession.
+The CSU chapter is Gamma Omicron At-Large Chapter.
 Nursing students selected for membership must have completed at least one-half of the required nursing courses, have at least a 3.0 GPA, rank in the upper 35 percent of their nursing class and demonstrate academic integrity and professional leadership potential.